Worthing CIL Neighbourhood Fund

 The expectation is that projects which receive CIL funding in 2024 will be delivering projects in the three CIL Areas which have funding available (Coastal East, Coastal West and North West).

-In particular in 2024, we are interested in projects which meet the following funding principles and themes.
+In particular in 2024, we are interested in projects which meet the following funding outcomes and themes.

-• Supporting Worthing's residents and communities to become more connected within and across neighbourhoods: This year we are looking to fund projects which involve a high level of collaboration between groups.
-This could be collaboration between groups that work in different neighbourhoods: bringing together different residents to grow relationships; learn from one another and connect to community spaces and places in their neighbourhoods.
+• Supporting Worthing's residents and communities to become more connected within and across neighbourhoods: This year we are looking to fund projects which involve a high level of collaboration.
+This could be collaboration between groups / partners / organisations that work in different neighbourhoods: bringing together different residents to grow relationships; learn from one another and connect to community spaces and places in their neighbourhoods.
 We are interested in funding groups who want to develop new ideas and/or adapt their ways of working to deliver projects focused on bridging gaps between communities and reaching out to those residents who might not otherwise get the support they need.

 • Supporting Worthing's residents and communities to become more involved in designing projects: We are keen to fund groups which can demonstrate how they are involving residents and communities in the design of projects.
 For example, if a project's beneficiaries are young people, we would be looking for evidence that young people have been directly involved in shaping the project proposal and will be involved in delivery.
 This type of approach is sometimes called ‘co-design' or 'co-production'.